Andrewwango/open-set-resnet/README.md

         osi.classify_open_set(image='test-images/animal.jpg')

 ## Introduction
-Currently, a normal image classifier will assign a random image a category despite it not belonging to any specific category.
+A standard image classifier will assign a random image a category despite it not belonging to any specific category.
 These closed-set classifiers often do this with high confidence.
 An open-set classifier should detect images that do not belong in any of the classes.
 For example, a spaniels classifier should filter images of non-dogs and of non-spaniels; a car-model classifier should filter images of other makes or non-cars.

+Previous simple approaches include:
+- Including out-of-distribution images in the training set and labelling them as "Other".
+Problem: this requires extensive coverage of potential "Other" images without imbalancing the datasets.
+- Lump together all training images and pre-classify against a "outside world" image set.
+Problem: this also requires extensive coverage of potential "Other" images, as well as encountering the generality vs specificity dilemma: we need to filter out both specific non-spaniel dogs and random other objects such as cars.

 This repo contains an example classifier which takes a spaniel/dog/Mercedes model classifier and adds open-set filtering capabilities.
 The classifier structure is as follows: